 Like the biblical Noah who collected animals for the end of the world in an arc surrounded by water, the station people gathered for the end of the world in a station that is surrounded by stars and is called ‘the Arc”.

-At the beginning of the series, the Arc houses about 2,400 people, and in order to maintain a balanced population, each couple is allowed to give birth to only one child and each criminal over the age of 18 is thrown “floating” in space (criminals under 18 are kept in custody).
+At the beginning of the series, the Arc houses about 2,400 people, and to maintain a balanced population, each couple is allowed to give birth to only one child and each criminal over the age of 18 is thrown “floating” in space (criminals under 18 are kept in custody).

 When failures in the oxygen supply system are discovered in the Arc, 100 young criminals are chosen to be sent to Earth in hopes of possibly re-populating the planet.